Not ‘coming soon’ any longer. I’m here, and today I have the most amazing Maple Walnut Crunch Cake for you.

 Not ‘coming soon’ any longer.
 I’m here, Check out my new post. 🙂

 This has bugged me a little, for a long time, because it was a post with one sentence!
 Since I’m sentimental, I didn’t want to delete it, so I decided to fill it up with a recipe.
-I made the cake in the pictures in the early millennium (I can’t remember which year exactly), and I still make it to this day because it’s so amazing!
-BUT, the photos are also from the early millennium using a disposable camera, and my cake skills back then left a lot to be desired!
+I made the cake in the pictures in the late 90’s or early millennium (I can’t remember which year exactly), and I still make it to this day because it’s so amazing!
+BUT, the photos are also from the late 90’s or early millennium using a disposable camera, and my cake skills back then left a lot to be desired!
 But it fits this first post perfectly.

 All that being said, what makes this cake special is not only the amount of maple flavor, which I’ve never found in any maple cakes I’ve tried, but both layers have a walnut-maple-graham cracker crunch that bakes beneath the batter and becomes the top of the layer.
 I was inspired by THIS CAKE to add the crunch layer, and it worked out mighty fine, if I do say so myself.